 If someone in a care home tests positive for coronavirus, a risk assessment should be undertaken to see if all communal activities in the care home should be stopped for a short time.

-If a fully vaccinated resident has been exposed to someone with possible or confirmed COVID-19, they no longer need to self-isolate provided they:
+If a fully vaccinated resident has been exposed to someone with possible or confirmed COVID-19, they no longer need to self-isolate as long as:

-- have received a negative PCR coronavirus test
+- they have received a negative PCR coronavirus test

-- have daily lateral flow coronavirus tests during their contact period (up to 10 days)
+- they have daily lateral flow coronavirus tests during their contact period (up to 10 days)

 During this period, they should: